 Sustainability, Digital Transformation, Transport Logistics, Environment

-Alliance For Logistics Innovation Through Collaboration In Europe (ALICE), Technische Universiteit Delft, Kühne Logistics University, Vlaams Instituut Voor De Logistiek Vzw, Netzwerk Logistik Austria (VNL), Procter & Gamble Services Company, FM Logistic Corporate, Stichting TKI Logistiek, Fraunhofer Gesellschaft Zur Foerderung Der Angewandten Forschung e.V., Poste Italiane - Societa per Azioni, Interporto Bologna Spa, Centro Nacional De Competencia En Logistica Integral, Instytut Logistyki I Magazynowania, Association Pour La Recherche Et Le Developpement Des Methodes Et Processus Industriels, Bluegreen Strategy Srl, Fit Consulting Srl
+Alliance For Logistics Innovation Through Collaboration In Europe (ALICE), Technische Universiteit Delft, Kühne Logistics University (KLU), Vlaams Instituut Voor De Logistiek Vzw, Netzwerk Logistik Austria (VNL), Procter & Gamble Services Company, FM Logistic Corporate, Stichting TKI Logistiek, Fraunhofer Gesellschaft Zur Foerderung Der Angewandten Forschung e.V., Poste Italiane - Societa per Azioni, Interporto Bologna Spa, Centro Nacional De Competencia En Logistica Integral, Instytut Logistyki I Magazynowania, Association Pour La Recherche Et Le Developpement Des Methodes Et Processus Industriels, Bluegreen Strategy Srl, Fit Consulting Srl